 Day 4 – Case Study Review; Elective Topic; Backcountry Medicine; Medical and Legal Issues; Patient Assessment Drills; Simulations; Final Exam; Conclusion

 As part of Wilderness Medical Associates International’s commitment to your medical rescue training, our instructors and management will consult your group’s needs and teach according to your group’s backgrounds, environments, and experience.
 Simulations and hands-on activities will be realistic and relevant.
 Relevant adult education is incorporated directly into our curriculum to maximize learning of medical theory into practical skills.

 This course is scheduled for 4-days or 36 to 40 hours of instructional and practice time.
 Upon successful completion students will receive certification in Wilderness Advanced First Aid and Adult CPR.
 Certification is valid for three years.
-The course is registered for 36 hours of continuing education credit through the CAPCE
+The course is registered for 36 hours of continuing education credit at the First Responder level through CAPCE.

 All teaching materials will be at no additional cost.
 Students will receive the following books on this course:

 - The Field Guide of Wilderness Medicine & Rescue

 - SOAP Notebook

 - Wilderness Advanced First Aid Class Notes

 We ask our sponsors and course hosts to provide low level outdoor equipment and any specific gear relevant to their employees when in remote and austere environments.
 Wilderness Medical Associates will supply a specific equipment list to cover simulation and classroom needs.